Orange-OpenSource/a11y-guidelines/src/en/articles/autocomplete-attribute.md

 * the `<form>` element
 * certain form elements like `<input>`, `<textarea>`, or `<select>`.

-It indicates to the browser **the nature of the data expected in a field**, to facilitate autofill.
+It tells the browser **what kind of information is expected in a field**, making autofill possible.

 Simple example: